CARES Program for Survivors of Violence

 If your safety is in jeopardy, please call 911.

 A note about confidentiality of services

-The Women’s Center is here to provide a safe space and will make every effort to preserve our clients' privacy.
+The CARES Program is here to provide a safe space and will make every effort to preserve our clients' privacy.
 In certain situations, information may be shared with other university departments in order to assist survivors, to provide for the safety of survivors, and/or provide for the safety of the campus community.
-If you have questions about confidentiality and privacy at the Women’s Center or other university departments, please contact us for further explanation.
+If you have questions about confidentiality and privacy at the CARES Program or other university departments, please contact us for further explanation.

-The Women's Center is considered a "confidential resource" under Title IX and is not required to make a Title IX report to the university.
+The CARES Program is considered a "confidential resource" under Title IX and is not required to make a Title IX report to the university.